You are here: Home > Our Organisation > Secretariat > Cathal FitzGerald

 Cathal FitzGerald

 In 2024, Cathal continues to lead NESC’s research into the economy, national resilience, and vulnerabilities.
 This work focuses on the global drivers of change, and national capacity and cohesion challenges.
-He is also overseeing publication of the lessons from the NESC@50 programme of research and events held in 2023, as well as undertaking research on national energy policy, providing direction of and input into organisation-wide research, and preparing NESC’s inputs to key external analytical processes and research consultations.
+He is also overseeing the publication of the lessons from the NESC@50 programme of research and events held in 2023, as well as undertaking research on national energy policy.
+This includes providing direction of and input into organisation-wide research, and preparing NESC’s inputs to key external analytical processes and research consultations.

 In 2023, he led the Council’s strategic ‘NESC@50’ programme, marking five decades since the Council’s establishment in 1973.
-This included key research publications (e.g. here and here), policy events, a Youth Advisory Group, and the NESC@50 conference – a major gathering in Dublin Castle of national and international policymakers.
+This included key research publications, such as Understanding the Economy in a Time of Turbulence and Is Ireland Thriving?
+Answers from International Assessments; policy events; a Youth Advisory Group; and the NESC@50 conference – a major gathering in Dublin Castle of national and international policymakers.

 From November 2020 to February 2022, Cathal was on special assignment to the Department of the Taoiseach, working on Covid data/behavioural analytics to assist the Government in their response to the Covid-19 pandemic.
-The role involved undertaking analysis and reviewing national and international data and research to ensure the Government had the best possible evidence to inform policy decisions.
+The role involved undertaking analysis and reviewing national and international data and research, in order to ensure the Government had the best possible evidence to inform policy decisions.

 Prior to that assignment, Cathal managed NESC’s research of housing and land-use policy.